 Can HPV be cured?

-In some people, HPV cures itself due to spontaneous remission.
-This type of remission can happen between 4 weeks and 2 years after virus contamination in people who have a good immune system and who rarely get sick.
-The problem is that these people may never have any HPV-related symptoms, but can contaminate others as long as they don’t heal properly.
+In some people, HPV resolves on its own from spontaneous remission.
+This type of remission can happen between 4 weeks and 2 years after virus contamination in people who have a strong immune system and who rarely get sick.

 How do you get HPV?

-The HPV virus is highly contagious, and its transmission occurs through intercourse without the use of a condom with an individual infected by the virus.
+The HPV virus is highly contagious, and its transmission occurs through unprotected sex with an individual infected by the virus.
 It only takes 1 contact to become contaminated.

-The incubation time of the virus varies from 1 month to 2 years and during this period, although there are no symptoms, you can contaminate others because you may have warts invisible to the naked eye.
+The incubation time of the virus varies from 1 month to 2 year.
+Although you may have no symptoms during this period, you can contaminate others.
 Women can also transmit HPV to the baby during normal delivery.

 Is there a vaccine against HPV?

-Those who have had intercourse or already have HPV can also take the vaccine because it protects them against other types of HPV strains.
-After the vaccine is taken, it is still necessary to use condoms in all sexual contact to avoid contamination with other HPV viruses.
+Those who are sexually active or have already had HPV can also take the vaccine because it protects them against other types of HPV strains.
+After the vaccine is taken, it is still necessary to practice safe sex to avoid contamination with other HPV viruses.

 Although very effective, this vaccine can have side effects.